bitcoinops/bitcoinops.github.io/_topics/en/minisketch.md

 ## Optional.
 Use Markdown formatting.
 Multiple paragraphs.
 Links allowed.
 extended_summary: |
-  The type of set reconcilliation provided by minisketch underlies the proposed [Erlay][topic erlay] enhancement to the Bitcoin gossip protocol.
+  The type of set reconcilliation provided by minisketch underlies the proposed [Erlay][topic erlay] improvement to Bitcoin transaction relay efficiency.

   Minisketch should not be confused with [miniscript][topic miniscript], a system for helping wallets create and implement bitcoin security